 If you learn during the course of your pregnancy that you will need a Cesarian section, or C-section, you will be glad to know that it has become a more natural childbirth experience with an approach known as a gentle C-section.
 In a gentle C-section the mother can see the birth and hold her baby immediately afterwards.
 The obstetricians at Premier Women’s Care of Southwest Florida offer gentle C-sections so you can experience the joy of giving birth in much the same way as you would during a vaginal birth.
-To learn more about gentle C-sections, you can request a new patient appointment online, book online through the patient portal if you are already an established patient, or call to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.
+To learn more about gentle C-sections, you can request a new patient appointment online, book online through the patient portal if you are already an established patient, or call to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers or Cape Coral.

 When C-sections become necessary